 Which smart features influence noise and why

-Smart capabilities change not just what a dishwasher does, but how it runs — and that affects sound.
-Below are the common smart elements you’ll encounter, what kind of noise they typically add (or remove), and quick actions you can take to keep things quiet.
+Smart capabilities change not just what a dishwasher does, but how it runs — and that directly affects sound.
+Below are the smart features you’ll commonly encounter, the noise they typically add or remove, and quick actions you can take to keep things quiet.

 Motors and inverter drives (usually quieter)